Why Joints Hurt More During Menopause and What You Can Do About It

 Turmeric (curcumin): Natural inflammation fighter

-Always consult with a healthcare provider before starting new supplements.
+Always consult with a healthcare provider before starting new supplements program.

 5. Consider Hormone Replacement Therapy (HRT)